arxanchain/wallet-sdk-java/README.md

 For more details please refer to [sdk-go-common](https://github.com/arxanchain/sdk-go-common/tree/master/crypto/tools)

 #### Build
-After successfully installed **sdk-go-common**, you need to install golang and you should've configured your **GOPAH** environment variable, use the following command to build sign-util executables.
+After successfully installed **sdk-go-common**, you need to install golang and you should've configured your **GOPATH** environment variable, use the following command to build sign-util executables.

 ```sh
 $ cd $GOPATH/src/github.com/arxanchain/sdk-go-common/crypto/tools
 $ make
 ```

-The executables full path is your signToolPath like `/Users/ivy/src/github.com/arxanchain/sdk-go-common/crypto/tools/build/sign-util`.
+The executables full path is your signToolPath like `/Users/ivy/src/github.com/arxanchain/sdk-go-common/crypto/tools/build/bin/sign-util`.

 Also you need to confirm the `sign-util` has the executable permission, when you use linux or Mac, you should run `chmod +x sign-util`.